-All visitors to the public service locations of the California State Library may access our collections, while state government officials and employees with a State Library Card may access a large portion of our collection online.
+All visitors to the public service locations of the California State Library may access our collections, while state government officials and employees with a State Library card may access a large portion of our collections online.

 Learn about the free services and vast, searchable catalog available to eligible readers through our online directory of services and information about the Braille and Talking Book Library.

-Virtually visit the California State Library and remotely access our collections of historic photographs, drawings, prints and 3D images, as well as view our online exhibits, including on the California gold rush.
+Virtually visit the California State Library and remotely access our collections of historic photographs, drawings, prints, and 3D images, as well as view our online exhibits, including the California Gold Rush.

 Our San Francisco branch holds philanthropist Adoph Sutro's original collection, including publications dating from the 13th century and one of the largest genealogy collections in the United States.